Kentucky vs. Mississippi State NCAA Football Odds, Plays and Insights | October 30, 2021

 Mississippi State Stats and Trends

-- Mississippi State has three wins against the spread in seven games this year.

-- This year, the Bulldogs have two against the spread wins in four games as an underdog of 1 point or more.
+- The Bulldogs have covered the spread twice this year when underdogs by 1.5 points or more (in four chances).

-- Mississippi State's games this season have gone over the total in two out of seven opportunities (28.6%).
+- Mississippi State's games this season have hit the over on two of seven set point totals (28.6%).

-- When Mississippi State records more than 19.3 points, it is 3-3 against the spread and 4-2 overall.
+- Mississippi State is 3-3 against the spread and 4-2 overall in games when it puts up more than 19.3 points.

-- In games that Mississippi State piles up more than 320.9 yards, the team is 2-3 against the spread and 3-2 overall.
+- When Mississippi State piles up over 320.9 yards, the team is 2-3 against the spread and 3-2 overall.

-- This year the Bulldogs have turned the ball over 12 times, eight more than the Wildcats' takeaways (4).
+- The Bulldogs have turned the ball over eight more times (12 total) than the Wildcats have forced a turnover (4) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.